 Similar to the National Registry for appraisers, federal law requires the ASC to create and maintain an AMC National Registry.
 12 U.S.C. §3332.
 Federal law further requires each state appraiser certifying and licensing agency to collect annual registry fees from AMCs and transmit those fees to the ASC.
 12 U.S.C. §3338.
-The ASC adopted a final rule, the "AMC Fee Rule," to implement collection and transmission of AMC National Registry fees.
-82 Fed.
-Reg.
-44,493 (Sept.
-25, 2017).
-To be eligible for inclusion on the AMC National Registry, an AMC must report information about its appraisal activities and pay the required annual registry fees to the state appraiser certifying and licensing agency for each state in which the AMC is registered.
-12 U.S.C. §3353.
+The ASC adopted a final rule, the "AMC Fee

-&lt;sup>2 The ASC has defined the term "AMC Rule" to mean "the interagency final rule on minimum requirements for State registration and supervision of AMCs.
+2 The ASC has defined the term "AMC Rule" to mean "the interagency final rule on minimum requirements for State registration and supervision of AMCs.
 ASC, Annual Report 2018 at 122 n.97.